 - Bridges basic research and clinical application and provides a foundation for re-examining the results of large-scale omics studies and advancing molecular medicine

-- Eight evidence-based chapters discuss 4d-genomics, genes and genomes as distinct biological entities, genome chaos and macro-cellular evolution, evolutionary cytogenetics and cancer, chromosomal coding and fuzzy inheritance, new evolutionary concepts, and novel rationale and challenges for precision medicine
+- Contains eight evidence-based chapters that discuss 4d-genomics, genes and genomes as distinct biological entities, genome chaos and macro-cellular evolution, evolutionary cytogenetics and cancer, chromosomal coding and fuzzy inheritance, and more

 Active researchers, basic and translational scientists, clinicians, and students in the areas of human genetics, genomics, molecular biology, evolutionary biology, and cancer research